Updating the Package as a New Release

 Source:vignettes/dev-update-package.Rmd

-If relevant, carefully change owners and names of repositories etc.
+If relevant, carefully change owners and names of github repositories

 The full name/title of the web tool is used in several places and all of those should be reading the full name from where it is defined.
 The app title is stored in the DESCRIPTION file, and is available for vignettes, functions, etc. directly via

-If the package were renamed – or especially if a new name were used for the repository or the owner of the repository changed – several files would need to be updated for everything to work correctly.
-This is also true of the data repository.
+If the package were renamed or relocated (if a new name were used for the repository or the owner of the repository changed, or the location of the data repository changed), several files would need to be updated for everything to work correctly:

-The name of the github repository storing the package code should be recorded as part of the URL parameter in the DESCRIPTION file in the root folder of the source package.
+The name of the github repository storing the package code must be recorded as part of the URL parameter in the DESCRIPTION file in the root folder of the source package.

-, relying on the R package pkgdown and hosted on github pages (or other domain).The name of the repo where datasets are stored should be recorded as the ejam_data_repo parameter in the DESCRIPTION file in the root folder of the source package.
+pkgdown_update(), as explained in updating documentation.The name of the repo where datasets are stored must be recorded as the ejam_data_repo parameter in the DESCRIPTION file in the root folder of the source package.

 Update the package release